theroyalwhale/khanhack/readme.md

 - Khan Academy always requests the current and next question, so **expect the second to last console log message to be the correct answer**.
 - Change your console log settings to the following for a much better experience.
 - <img width="332" alt="Screenshot 2022-04-17 at 2 36 25 PM" src="https://user-images.githubusercontent.com/87256750/163703658-693f8e57-ab63-4cbc-aa91-b1b981a17064.png">
-- Make sure the console-logged answer makes sense before entering it.
+- Check to see that the console-logged answer makes sense before entering it.
 This can eliminate question-answer errors.

 ## Drawbacks
 - This works only for expression, free response, multiple choice, and dropdown questions.